 The team may recommend RF ablation instead of plain kyphoplasty if you have a spinal tumor.
 The treatment involves a handheld ablation probe with a long needle-like tip.
 The active tip of the ablation probe is internally cooled with circulating water to moderate the temperature, while RF energy heats your tissue to ablate, or destroy, the tumor.

 OsteoCool™ or STAR™ Tumor Ablation Systems are available and revealed great safety and effectiveness in research and clinical practice.

 If you’re struggling with back pain related to a compression fracture, or another condition, you have many treatment options.
-Take a step for your overall health today by calling or booking a consultation online with Restorative Physical Medicine.
+Take a step for your overall health today by calling to book a consultation with Enhance Center.